cat3699/Data-Science-Cbranco/README.md

 The counts of outliers vary notably between the z-score and IQR methods for each MFCC, indicating differing sensitivity levels to outliers.
 Nevertheless, certain coefficients consistently exhibit a high number of outliers across both methods.
 This suggests that these coefficients may have a lower impact when training a model.

-## Task 1: prefered classifier for classifyng gender based on audio files
+## Task 1: Prefered classifier for classifyng gender based on audio files